 Therefore, I want to increase the focus on crime prevention activity to achieve this aim.
 This includes having more visible, local policing on our streets to provide reassurance to communities, and working with partners to try to tackle the reasons why someone may turn to crime.
 Trying to divert people away from committing crime and antisocial behaviour in the first place will reduce the harm this causes and the number of victims this creates.
-Therefore.
-I will work in partnership locally, regionally and nationally to deliver an increased focus on this.
+Therefore, I will work in partnership locally, regionally and nationally to deliver an increased focus on this.
 If we put our collective efforts, energies and resources together, we can impact on the drivers of crime like substance misuse and mental health needs.

-Work together for safe and secure communities

-6 Be proactive not reactive

-Newport resident
+400 X00 Sec

-Nore visible numbers would be a positive to community confidence
+Work together for safe and secure communities Torfaen resident More visible numbers would be a positive to community confidence ce, Crime and Justice Plan for Gwent 2025-2029